RuizeHan/RuizeHan.github.io/_pages/service.md

 * Reviewer of AAAI-21
 * Reviewer of IJCAI-20
 * Reviewer of ICPR-18
-* Reviewing for NeurIPS, TIP, TMM
+* Reviewing for NeurIPS, TIP